tfthushaar/razorpay_buildathon/README.md

 Every settlement Razorpay sends a merchant is a black box — one bank credit standing in for hundreds of transactions, net of fees, GST, and refund offsets.
 Turning that into books a finance team can close on is normally a manual, multi-hour job every cycle.
-This system explodes the credit back into its transactions, narrates *exactly which hop* broke in each one's causal chain, and only auto-resolves what it's statistically earned trust on — escalating the rest with a stated reason instead of guessing.
+This system explores the credit back into its transactions, narrates *exactly which hop* broke in each one's causal chain, and only auto-resolves what it's statistically earned trust on — escalating the rest with a stated reason instead of guessing.